 Why are Stretching Exercises Helpful?

-How Do Stretching Exercises Help?
+When do Stretching Exercises Help?

 By lengthening your muscles via stretching, you promote flexibility and your ability to have a full range of motion about your joints.